mahgob601/AutomaticFanSpeedController/README.md

-# AutomaticFanSpeedController
+**Developing a system that controls the speed of a fan depending on the temperature**
-An embedded systems app that aims for controlling speed of a fan based on the surrounding temperature
+Drivers: GPIO, ADC, PWM, LM35 Sensor, LCD and DC-Motor - Microcontroller: ATmega32.